-For those who have never dyed a lacrosse head before, it is a fairly simple process.
-Dying lets you add some flair to ahead you use, or liven up a classic that has seen better days.
+For those who have never dyed a lacrosse head before, it is a relatively simple process.
+Dying lets you add some flair to ahead you use or liven up a classic that has seen better days.
 You can check out Lax Dip’s advice on dyeing ahead here.
-But, for all who have dyed a lacrosse head before; know that Lax Dip Dye is making the process much easier for you, and beginners alike!
+But, for all who have dyed a lacrosse head before; know that Lax Dip Dye is making the process much easier for you and beginners alike!

 By providing single doses that are Lacrosse specific to provide the best consistent color on lacrosse heads, Lax Dip Dye has taken the guesswork out of dying.
 Re-dyeing to get the”right” color is not only annoying, but it can weaken your head.
 Each time you dye you change the strength of the plastic of the head.
 More dyes mean more change and a better chance of breaking.
 You may also get a color you don’t want and be stuck with it!
 Luckily, Lax Dip Dye has got you covered with a single shot.
 To get a better understanding of how this idea came about, and how Lax Dip Dye has made the best dye on the lacrosse market, I reached out to Doug of Lax Dip Dye who was kind enough to explain their story.